Doris Fitton: Personal life

 Doris and "Tug" Mason had two sons, Ewen Richard Cameron Mason (born 19 February 1925) and Malcolm John (born 26 July 1933).

-In 1952 they were living at a three-storey flat in Pott's Point before moving to North Sydney in 1953.
+In 1952, they were living at a three-storey flat in Pott's Point before moving to North Sydney in 1953.
 They then lived in a house in Berry St, North Sydney.
 This house was later demolished to make way for the Northern Expressway.
 They then moved to Ridge Street, North Sydney, around the corner from The Independent Theatre.

 Death and legacy

 Doris Fitton published her autobiography, Not Without Heat and Dust, in 1981.
 She died in North Sydney, on 2 April 1985, aged 87.

 A commemorative plaque was unveiled on 17 December 1986 on the footpath in front of the Independent Theatre in her honour, with the famous stanza from William Shakespeare As You Like It: "All the world's a stage, And all the men and women merely players: They have their exits and their entrances..."

-Doris Fitton Park at 1 Little Walker Street, North Sydney, is named after her.
+Doris Fitton Park at 1 Little Walker Street, North Sydney, is named for her.